 3 – Great introduction to varying cultures

 What countries to visit in Europe?
 East, West, North, South and everywhere in between.
 Despite the migrant crisis, most Europeans are still tolerant of various cultures.
 Europe has more concentration of different countries and cultures crammed into a small continent.
 While there are differences, Europe has enjoyed relative peace since the early 2000s.
 You will get a dose of these differences from different cultures without overwhelming you.

-You can be in a different country within a few hours if wanted to, unlike the United States where a state a thousand miles away still the same culture as where you are from is.
+You can be in a different country within a few hours if wanted to, unlike the United States where a state a thousand miles away still the same culture as to where you are from is.
 First-time backpackers would enjoy its rich and varied history but is also a great place to explore for seasoned travelers.

 4 – Fewer tourists than ever before